By Max Hartshorne

 “If a dog comes up close, we kick it away,” a guide told us.
 These are not furry huggable creatures to invite in to curl up next to the woodstove.

 Greenland is home to just 55,000 residents.
 Last year only 30,000 travelers stayed here overnight.
-Most of the American visitors just came for the day from a visiting cruise ship; these dock and debark in South Greenland during the summer.
+Most of the American visitors just came for the day from visiting cruise ships, these dock and debark in South Greenland during the summer.

 My first impression of Greenland was to contemplate how far away it is from everything — yet like so many places modernity has touched, it is not that far after all.